 Once the clouds and rain left, the couple and their family went on with the show!

 Incorporating Religion and Tradition During Your Elopement

 Sometimes couples don’t want to plan an elopement experience because they want to include some traditions they hold dear to them.

 You can absolutely still incorporate your religion and traditions you hold dear during your elopement ceremony together.
-Stephanie and Jeff are actually a great example of this.
+This couple is a great example of this.

 “I’d tell all couples that may be scared to elope because they’d still like to keep some traditions or a religious experience, I’d say that eloping would make it even EASIER.
 Eloping gives couples SO much more freedom to do what they’d like on their wedding day.
 If there is a will there is away, and this couple actually hiked out to the field with a chuppah!
 They also signed the Ketubah on a picnic table in front of the lake right before the ceremony as well.
 It wasn’t rushed and we still got to incorporate all of their wishes for the day.”
 [Shelly]

 For a lot of couples, they are unsure if eloping is the right choice for them because they worry their family and friends will not be ok with their decision.
 Even though Stephanie and Jeff originally opted for a larger, traditional wedding at first, in the end, their wedding at Piney River Ranch felt more like them.